esprfid/esp-rfid/README.md

 # ESP RFID - Access Control with ESP8266, RC522
 Access Control demonstration using a cheap MFRC522 RFID Hardware or Wiegand RFID readers and Espressif's ESP8266 Microcontroller.
+This is a community driven project.

+This is the **development branch** of the project, if you are looking for stable, production ready version of esp-rfid please use **stable** branch.

 [![Chat at https://gitter.im/esp-rfid/Lobby](https://badges.gitter.im/esp-rfid.svg)](https://gitter.im/esp-rfid/Lobby) Join community chat

-Its easy to use web based interface makes everything smooth.
-Once you setup your hardware, you can associate RFID tags to "Users" (or just label them), give them ability to unlock a electric controlled door or whatever you want give access.

-You can connect to Web UI anytime to give users access or take it back.
-Web UI accessible via Wi-Fi network, if your Wi-Fi Access Point is connected to Internet, you can sync Time from NTP Server to timestamp User's access.

-Use case scenarios can be expanded.
-There are several things I want to implement. (such as limited time access, logging, record user's enter exit time, etc.)

 ![IP](https://github.com/omersiar/esp-rfid/raw/master/demo/index.png)
 ![SP](https://github.com/omersiar/esp-rfid/raw/master/demo/settings.png)